maazjes/upcycle/README.md

 **Total: 142 hours**

-Plus some additional hours on
+Plus many more additional hours on stupid mistakes